gyrogami logo

 Sometimes it is challenging to get decent (clean) air inside a shop.
 With so many things going on from day to day, there could be anything flying through the air or polluting the environment.

 Fumes, smoke, and volatile chemical need to be processed differently than particles.
-It is best to remove them entirely since filtration is uber-expensive, specific to the type of pollutant, and cumbersome.
-I use a fume extractor/filtration unit as a last resort but it's designed for localized, spot work and not a large area like a room.
-One problem at a time, one dedicated solution for each.
+It is best to remove fumes entirely since filtration is uber-expensive, specific to the type of pollutant, and cumbersome.
+I use a fume extractor and filtration unit as a last resort but it's designed for localized work, not a room.

 Three lasers, one inline fan to rule them all.
 A jimmy-rigged system would've been substantially cheaper but I opted for a professional, proper installation.
 Captain Obvious said design it to accommodate additional machines, just in case, something I neglected the first time around.